Geometry of Music Perception: Riemannian geometry of chords

+Tymoczko \cite{Tymoczko.2006} viewed the space of chords with $n$ notes as an orbifold \cite{Thurston1997}.
+In \cite{Hughes2022} the orbifold of chords had been generalized from a topological point of view, while we focus on the geometry.
+We argue that it is a Riemannian orbifold \cite{Borzellino1992} and show that the space of chords $\cC$ with an arbitrary numbers of notes is a Whitney stratified space \cite{Pflaum2003AnalyticGeometricStudy} endowed with a metric given by the geodesic distance.
+The metric provides voice leading distance across different strata.
+Chord progressions can formally be viewed as sections of the (trivial) $\cC$-bundle over the real line.
+While our motivation is its use for Western music with its twelve-tone equal temperament, it can readily be adopted to other music.
+For simplicity, the geometric model represents the chords that can be played using a single instrument which can produce musical tones at any frequency (like a violin) but cannot duplicate notes (like a piano).

-Pitches and frequencies can formally be identified with integers via $B3=-1$, $C4=0$, $C\sharp4=1$, etc. Therefore unit distance corresponds to a pitch distance of 100 Cent, which is compatible with the the musician's perception of distance between musical tones.
+Pitches and frequencies can formally be identified with integers via $B3=-1$, $C4=0$, $C\sharp4=1$, etc. Therefore unit distance corresponds to a pitch distance of 100 Cent, which is compatible with the musician's perception of distance between musical tones.
 The identification between frequency and pitch numbers is given by the function where $f_0 = 261.626 \rm{Hz}$ corresponds to ${\rm pitch}(f_0)=0=C4$.
 Chords can then be identified with integer tuples $(p_1,\ldots,p_n) \in \Z^n$.
-Instead, we will identify chords with tuples $(p_1,\ldots,p_n) \in \R^n$ for the following reasons: \begin{itemize} \item There are usually minor pitch adjustments to make chords sound ``better''. \item The fundamental frequency $f_0$ can assume different values. \item Quarter tones are entirely legitimate. \item There are other tuning systems. \item In particular, not even the piano is tuned using twelve-tone-equal temperament but their stretched tuning follows the Railsback curve \cite{Railsback1938ScaleTemperamentas,Hinrichsen2012}. \end{itemize} We could even take this model for chords a step further to include the whole overtone spectrum with all its amplitudes, but let us ignore that for the moment.
-When it becomes necessary it can easily be introduced.
-We assume that the perceived pitch is most relevant for our purpose.
+Instead, we will identify chords with tuples $(p_1,\ldots,p_n) \in \R^n$ for the following reasons: \begin{itemize} \item There are usually minor pitch adjustments to make chords sound ``better''. \item The fundamental frequency $f_0$ can assume different values. \item Quarter tones are entirely legitimate. \item There are other tuning systems. \item In particular, not even the piano is tuned using twelve-tone-equal temperament but their stretched tuning follows the Railsback curve \cite{Railsback1938ScaleTemperamentas,Hinrichsen2012}. \item We assume that instruments play pitches and that the perceived pitch is most relevant for our purpose.
+We do not include the overtone spectrum with all its amplitudes.
+When it becomes necessary it can easily be introduced. \end{itemize}

 Since chord notes are played simultaneously, the order of pitches $p_i$ in a chord is irrelevant.
-For example, the dominant seventh chord (0,4,7,11) needs to be identified with (4,0,7,11).
-In mathematical terminology, the finite symmetric group $S_n$ consisting of all bijective functions $\{1,\ldots,n\} \to \{1,\ldots,n\}$ acts on tuples by permutation:
+For example, the dominant seventh chord (0,4,7,11) needs to be identified with (4,0,7,11). \begin{Lemma} Let $S_n$ be the finite symmetric group of all bijective functions $\{1,\ldots,n\} \to \{1,\ldots,n\}$. \begin{enumerate} \item The permutation is a left action on $\R^n$. \item The relation is an equivalence relation on $\R^n$. \end{enumerate} \end{Lemma}